 The Bottom Line

 Change can feel like hassle, especially when the current system works well enough.
-But LIS does promise genuine improvements - faster disease tracing protects everyone's herds, and simpler reporting means less time on paperwork.
+But LIS does promise genuine improvements: faster disease tracing protects everyone's herds, and a modern digital system means less time on paperwork.

 The key is not to leave it until the last minute.
-Summer 2026 will come around quickly, and farmers who've had a look at the public beta beforehand will find the switch much smoother.
+Mid-2027 will come around quickly, and farmers who've kept their records tidy and their software ready will find the switch much smoother.

 We'll keep updating this article as new information becomes available.
-If you're using Agrianta, rest assured we're building LIS integration into the platform so your compliance reporting stays simple.
+If you're using Agrianta, we're building LIS integration into the platform so your compliance reporting stays simple.

 Sources